KDevZilla/MineSweeper/README.md

 5. In order to win the game, you need to open all the cells that are not mine.

-# How to setup project
+# How to setup a project
 1. Just download a project, it is just a small program written in C# Windows Form.